 - I have a degree from the University of East London, a Diploma in Psychology (with research module) from London University, and a qualification (Cert.
 Ed. with Distinction) to teach in further and higher education.

 - For four years I was a policy advisor to the 65,000-member British Association for Counselling and Psychotherapy, helping to shape the direction of counselling in Britain.
 I am a past Chair of the BACP’s large South London Branch.

 - I am an Accredited Member of that organisation and abide by their Code of Ethics.

 - I served for two years on the Governing Council of the National Register of Hypnotherapists and Psychotherapists.

-- For six years I was a senior tutor on degree-level counselling courses at Bexley College in Kent.
+- For six years I was the senior lecturer on degree-level counselling courses at Bexley College in Kent.